zachwong00/final-year-project/README.md

 # Final Year Project
 An overview of my undergraduate thesis.

+### Behind the Loot: Understanding the Influence of Motivation, Impulsivity, and Gambling Cognitions in Risky Loot Box Engagement in Malaysia

 Risky and problematic behaviours within the realm of video gaming are increasing rapidly, where online gambling has surfaced in sectors of the Internet that traditionally had no association with gambling such as video games, social media and electronic sports (esports; Macey & Hamari, 2018).

 Hence, the exposure to gambling-like elements/mechanics within games could in ndirectly normalise gambling activities, fostering more permissive attitudes and beliefs towards gambling itself.
 Some researchers further argues that they can act as a potential “gateway” to problematic gambling or further aggravate gaming or gambling related harms such as addiction, risky engagement and financial loss (Delfabbro & King, 2020; Montiel et al., 2022).